No, sir, this isn't a run-of-the-mill post about keeping your RV cool in the summer.

 Use Stand-Alone Fans

-The more air movement you have, the better.
+The truth is, the more air movement you have, the better.

 So, buy yourself some stand-alone fans.